 Academic, administrative, student services, and recreational facilities are open to members of the general public during regular business hours.
 Individual academic departments establish access policies in academic buildings during hours when classes are not in session.

 Alcohol and Drug Education Program

-The College of New Jersey is an educational institution committed to maintaining an environment that enables community members to fully enjoy the benefits of an optimal learning experience.
-While not exempt from issues associated with substance use, misuse, and abuse, TCNJ is intent on acknowledging the problems that exist and disseminating information regarding the risks involved with substance use to the entire campus community.
+The College of New Jersey is an educational institution committed to maintaining an environment that enables community members to enjoy the benefits of an optimal learning experience.